Learn how to make a large zippered tote bag with this free pattern. Step by step zippered tote bag pattern with zipper.

 Turn the bag right sides out – you will see you have made the corners of the bag.

-Iron heavy weight interfacing to the wrong side of each lining piece.
+Iron heavy weight interfacing to the wrong side of each lining fabric piece.

-Slip pockets- turn over and press twice raw edges of the slip fabric.
-Place on the lining 4″ up from the bottom of the bag centrally.
-Stitch around the three sides of the pocket.
+Slip pockets- turn over and press twice the raw edges of the slip pocket piece of fabric, machine stitch right round to secure this finish.
+Place on one of the lining pieces 4″ up from the bottom of the bag centrally.
+Stitch around the three sides of the pocket, backstitching at the top of each side.

 Mark a central line, dividing the slip pocket in half with tailors chalk.
-Stitch, creating two slip pockets.
+Stitch, ensuring you backstitch at the top for strength, creating two slip pockets.

-Place your zip pocket fabric 5 1/2″ in from the side and 4 1/2″ down from the top, right sides together.
+Place your zipper pocket fabric 5 1/2″ in from the side and 4 1/2″ down from the top, right sides together.

 Mark a rectangle 9 by 1/2″ as your stitch guideline.